panzerdp/dmitripavlutin.com/content/posts/124-javascript-value-vs-reference/index.md

 `y.push(2)` mutates the array by pushing an item `2`.
 Because `x` and `y` variables both reference the same array, this change is reflected in both variables.

 *Note: for simplicity, I say that variables hold references to objects.
-But strictly saying variables in JavaScript hold values thar are references to objects*.
+But strictly saying variables in JavaScript hold values that are references to objects*.

 ## 4. Comparing values and comparing references